Three-hand effect: History

 The effect had been prefigured by composers including Francesco Pollini (1762–1846), a pupil of Mozart, whose 32 esercizi for the piano (1829), based on techniques found in the keyboard music of Johann Sebastian Bach and Jean-Philippe Rameau, included music written on three staves, and using interlocking hand positions, to generate the impression of three, or even four, hands.
-Another early example exists in an 1817 caprice in E-flat Major by Alexandre Pierre François Boëly.
+Another early example exists in an 1817 caprice in E-flat major by Alexandre Boëly.
 This four-voiced composition has two melodies in bass and treble, with a third melody harmonized in sixths played simultaneously between them.

 In Paris of the 1830s, bravura piano technique became very fashionable.
 Various intricate problems in piano playing were solved during this period, and unusual techniques invented.
 Advances in piano technology also enabled innovative techniques.
 Sigismond Thalberg employed a three-hand effect in his Fantasy on Don Juan (1833–34) and subsequently gained great success using it in his Fantasy on Rossini's Moïse (1835).
 Thalberg primarily used the technique in settings of other composers' works.
 Arthur Loesser describes his style as "drawing scarves of quick arpeggios" above and below a melody.
 He adds "[Thalberg's] clever shading that helped make this device convincing: since the accompanying arpeggios were very soft, the resonance of the well brought out melody tones...could seem to 'sing'."
 Moriz Rosenthal alleged that Thalberg had adapted this effect from the harp technique of Elias Parish Alvars (1808–1849).
 A contemporary review of Thalberg playing in London mentioned "myriads of notes sounding from one extremity of the instrument to the other without disturbing the subject, in which the three distinct features of this combination are clearly brought out by his exquisite touch."
 Carl Czerny noted that the technique also required careful novel use of the piano pedals, especially the sustaining pedal; normally having been used to sustain notes in the bass register, Thalberg applied it "to the notes of the middle and higher octaves, and thereby [produced] entirely new effects, which had hitherto never been imagined."
 Thalberg's entry in Grove Music Online is more circumspect, explaining that "Thalberg's basic compositional method was relatively simple, consisting of placing the melody in the centre of the keyboard first in one hand, then in the other (the thumbs and the sustaining pedal used in particular to prolong the sound), and ornamenting it with florid counterpoint and chords above and below", and concluding that "Thalberg's compositions are of questionable value".
 Douglas Bomberger has commented "Thalberg has come to represent the excesses of the romantic period, when bigger was better and two hands could sound like three."